Show Table of Contents

-KVM virtualization is now supported on IBM z Systems.
-However, this feature is only available in the newly introduced user space based on kernel version 4.14, provided by the kernel-alt packages.
+KVM virtualization is now supported on IBM Z. However, this feature is only available in the newly introduced user space based on kernel version 4.14, provided by the kernel-alt packages.

 Also note that due to hardware differences, certain features and functionalities of KVM virtualization differ from what is supported on AMD64 and Intel 64 systems.

 For details on installing and using KVM virtualization on IBM Z, see the Virtualization Deployment and Administration Guide.
 (BZ#1400070, BZ#1379517, BZ#1479525, BZ#1479526, BZ#1471761)